William Eagleson Gordon: Citation

 Gordon was 34 years old, and a captain in the 1st Battalion, The Gordon Highlanders during the Second Boer War when the following deed took place near Krugersdorp, South Africa for which he (together with Captain David Reginald Younger) was awarded the VC:

 On the 11th July, 1900, during the action near Leehoehoek (or Doornbosch Fontein), near Krugersdorp, a party of men, accompanied by Captains Younger and Allan, having succeeded in dragging an artillery waggon under cover when its horses were unable to do so by reason of the heavy and accurate fire of the enemy, Captain Gordon called for volunteers to go out with him to try to bring in one of the guns.
 He went out alone to the nearest gun under a heavy fire, and with the greatest coolness fastened a drag-rope to the gun and then beckoned to the men, who immediately doubled out to join him in accordance with his previous instructions.
 While moving the gun, Captain Younger and three men were hit.
 Seeing that further attempts would only result in further casualties, Captain Gordon ordered the remainder of the party under cover of the kopje again, and, having seen the wounded safely away, himself retired.
 Captain Gordon's conduct, under a particularly heavy and most! accurate fire at only 850 yards range, was most admirable, and his manner of handling his men most masterly; his devotion on every occasion that his Battalion has been under fire has been remarkable.

 His Victoria Cross is on display at the Gordon Highlanders Museum, Aberdeen, Scotland.

 Later military career

 Gordon, promoted in January 1907 to major, was brevetted lieutenant colonel in the Gordon Highlanders in 1907.
+On 1 April 1908 he was made a deputy assistant adjutant general and quartermaster general (DAAQMG) of a Territorial Force (TF).

 Gordon also served as an aide-de-camp to King George V, having been appointed to that position in October 1913.

 On 4 May 1923 Gordon was placed on retired pay having achieved the rank of major although as previously noted he was a brevet lieutenant colonel.

+Gordon died in retirement, as a result of enemy action during World War II, after being injured in a bombed-out house in London, at Hindhead, Surrey, in 1941 aged 74.